sumurthy/Js-Spec-Gen/markdown/pivottablecollection.md

-# PivotTableCollection Object (JavaScript API for Word)
+# PivotTableCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of all the PivotTables that are part of the workbook or worksheet.